Download the guidelines as a PDF

 Use of logos for partnerships and sponsorships

 The following rules must be followed when using any Brand Victoria logo in a partnership or sponsorship context.
-See the Brand Victoria (pages 75 to 76) for some visual examples.
+See the Brand Victoria Guidelines (pages 75 to 76) for some visual examples.

 Size relationship: The Brand Victoria logo and the logo of the organisation being endorsed must appear visually balanced.